scuzzydude/asimov/asimov.md

 *Lack of understanding, leading lives away from unity*[^106]

+# Acknowledgements

+**Crazy In Love**

+Words and Music by Beyonce Knowles, Rich Harrison, Sean Carter and Eugene Record

+Copyright © 2003 Beyonce\'s Publishing, Hitco South, EMI Blackwood Music Inc., Carter Boys Publishing and Unichappell Music, Inc.

+All Rights for Beyonce\'s Publishing and Hitco South Administered by BMG Rights Management (US) LLC

+All Rights for EMI Blackwood Music Inc. Administered by Sony Music Publishing (US) LLC, 424 Church

+Street, Suite 1200, Nashville, TN 37219

+All Rights for Carter Boys Publishing Administered by WC Music Corp.

+All Rights Reserved Used by Permission

+{This song contains elements of \"Are You My Woman\" by Eugene Record, (c) 1970 (Renewed) Unichappell

+Music, Inc.}

+Reprinted by permission of Hal Leonard LLC

+**Where Is The Love**

+Words and Music by Will Adams, Allan Pineda, Jaime Gomez, Justin Timberlake, Michael Fratantuno,

+George Pajon Jr., Printz Board and J. Curtis

+Copyright © 2003 by Universal Music - Z Tunes LLC, Tennman Tunes, Songs Of Universal, Inc., Printz

+Polar Publishing, BMG Sapphire Songs, I.Am.Composing LLC, Apl.De.Ap Publishing LLC,

+Nawasha Networks Publishing, EMI Blackwood Music Inc., El Cubano Music and Tuono Music

+All Rights for Tennman Tunes Administered by Universal Music - Z Tunes LLC

+All Rights for Printz Polar Publishing Controlled and Administered by Songs Of Universal, Inc.

+All Rights for BMG Sapphire Songs, I.Am.Composing LLC, Apl.De.Ap Publishing LLC and Nawasha

+Networks Publishing Controlled and Administered by BMG Rights Management (US) LLC

+All Rights for EMI Blackwood Music Inc., and El Cubano Music Administered by Sony Music Publishing

+(US) LLC, 424 Church Street, Suite 1200, Nashville, TN 37219

+International Copyright Secured All Rights Reserved

+Reprinted by permission of Hal Leonard LLC

+**American Dreamin\'**

+Words and Music by Shawn Carter, Sean Combs, Mario Winans, Marvin Gaye, Arthur Ross, Leon Ware,

+Levar Coppin and Deleno Matthews

+Copyright © 2007 EMI April Music Inc., Carter Boys Music, Justin Combs Publishing Co., EMI Blackwood

+Music Inc., Janice Combs Publishing, Inc., Jobete Music Co., Inc., FCG Music, NMG Music, MGIII

+Music, Wait That\'s Mine Music and For My Son Publishing

+All Rights on behalf of EMI April Music Inc., Carter Boys Music, Justin Combs Publishing Co., EMI

+Blackwood Music Inc., Janice Combs Publishing, Inc., Jobete Music Co., Inc., FCG Music, NMG

+Music and MGIII Music Administered by Sony Music Publishing (US) LLC, 424 Church Street,

+Suite 1200, Nashville, TN 37219

+All Rights on behalf of Wait That\'s Mine Music Administered by Hipgnosis International

+All Rights on behalf of For My Son Publishing Administered by Hipgnosis Worldwide

+International Copyright Secured All Rights Reserved

+\- contains elements of \"Soon I\'ll Be Loving You Again\"

+Reprinted by permission of Hal Leonard LLC

+**Public Service Announcement (Interlude)**

+Words and Music by Shawn Carter and Raymond Levin

+© 2003 EMI APRIL MUSIC INC., CARTER BOYS MUSIC and EDGEWATER MUSIC, INC.

+All Rights for CARTER BOYS MUSIC Controlled and Administered by EMI APRIL MUSIC INC.

+All Rights Reserved International Copyright Secured Used by Permission

+\- contains elements of \"Seed Of Love\"

+Reprinted by permission of Hal Leonard LLC

+**Paradise City**

+Words and Music by W. Axl Rose, Slash, Izzy Stradlin\', Duff McKagan and Steven Adler

+Copyright © 1987 Guns N\' Roses Music (ASCAP) and Black Frog Music (ASCAP)

+All Rights for Black Frog Music in the U.S. and Canada Controlled and Administered by Universal --

+PolyGram International Publishing, Inc.

+International Copyright Secured All Rights Reserved

+Reprinted by permission of Hal Leonard LLC

+**Rocket Man (I Think It\'s Gonna Be A Long Long Time)**

+Words and Music by Elton John and Bernie Taupin

+Copyright © 1972 UNIVERSAL/DICK JAMES MUSIC LTD.

+Copyright Renewed

+All Rights in the United States and Canada Controlled and Administered by UNIVERSAL - SONGS OF

+POLYGRAM INTERNATIONAL, INC.

+All Rights Reserved Used by Permission

+Reprinted by permission of Hal Leonard LLC

 # F.A.Q.

 **Do you seriously believe that Hakeem Olajuwon is better than Michael Jordan?
 Have you ever seen the movie *Space Jam*?
 I watched that movie a thousand times when I was a kid, dreaming of one day staring in my own movie, and let me tell you, Michael Jordan is the best player I've ever seen, and Hakeem doesn't even have a movie or a cartoon.
 Is this whole thing just a publicity stunt to get clicks, like standing up for a cause just so you get a buncha likes and tweets?**